drewdr16/test-assistant-repo/README.md

 Title:  First Test Assignment for Virtual Assistant/Junior Project Manager at Ellty

-This is a test repository to verify and evaluate the skills and ability of an aspiring assitant of Ellty to use Git, VSCode, and Markdown.
-The contents of this repository includes installation instructions of cloning respositories, dependencies, and how to run the project locally.
-The repository also includes; a description on how to start a React Application, outline guidelines for repository contributors and licenses.
+This is a test repository to verify and evaluate the skills and ability of an aspiring assistant of Ellty to use Git, VSCode, and Markdown.
+The contents of this repository include installation instructions for cloning repositories, dependencies, and how to run the project locally.
+The repository also includes; a description of how to start a React Application and outlines guidelines for repository contributors and licenses.

 ## Installation Instructions